kushalsng/smart-maritime-document-extractor/README.md

 # 🚢 Smart Maritime Document Extractor

-A backend service to extract, validate, and analyze maritime documents using LLMs.
+#### A backend service to extract, validate, and analyze maritime documents using LLMs.
+It supports processing documents such as certificates, medical records, and identification files by converting unstructured inputs (PDFs, images, text) into structured, machine-readable data.
+The system enables both real-time (sync) and scalable background (async) processing, ensures reliability through JSON repair and retry mechanisms, and performs cross-document validation to detect inconsistencies or compliance issues.
+Designed with modular LLM integration, the service allows seamless switching between providers while maintaining consistent output formats.

 ---